Toll Collect: Technical background of the satellite based toll system

-Generally, for any truck travelling on the German motorways, the distance-based fees can be paid by different means: through the advanced purchase of a specific route via the internet or at payment terminals (typically located in fuel stations), or fully automated through the use of OBUs that are professionally installed in the trucks.
+Generally, for any truck travelling on the German motorways, the distance-based fees can be paid by different means: through the advance purchase of a specific route via the internet or at payment terminals (typically located in fuel stations), or fully automated through the use of OBUs that are professionally installed in the trucks.
 Through the use of satellite navigation, the position and the trip are data stored in the OBU which enable the device to determine the tolling fees that apply for the route driven.
 The data collected in the OBU are transferred to the data center by mobile data communication (GSM), and processed for billing.
 The fact that the system is "satellite based" relates to the positioning only, not to the communication of the OBU to the data center.